 The primary objective of our investment activities is to preserve our capital to fund operations.
 Our exposure to market risk for changes in interest rates relates primarily to the increase or decrease in the amount of interest income we can earn on our investment portfolio.
 Our risk associated with fluctuating interest income is limited to our investments in interest rate-sensitive financial instruments.
 Under our current policies, we do not use interest rate derivative instruments to manage this exposure to interest rate changes.
-We seek to ensure the safety and preservation of our invested principal by limiting default risk, market risk and reinvestment risk.
-We mitigate default risk by investing in short-term investment grade securities, such as treasury-backed money market funds, corporate debt securities and commercial paper.
-As a result of the generally short-term nature of our investments, a 50-basis point movement in market interest rates would not have a material impact on the fair value of our portfolio as of December 31, 2017.
+We mitigate default risk by investing in short-term investment grade securities, such as treasury-backed money market funds, U.S. treasury and agency securities, corporate debt securities and commercial paper.
+As a result of the generally short-term nature of our investments, a 50-basis point movement in market interest rates would not have a material impact on the fair value of our portfolio as of December 31, 2018 and 2017.
 While changes in our interest rates may affect the fair value of our investment portfolio, any gains or losses are not recognized in our consolidated statements of operations and comprehensive loss until the investment is sold or if a reduction in fair value is determined to be a permanent impairment.
 Our debt obligations on our Convertible Notes carry a fixed interest rate and, as a result, we are not exposed to interest rate risk on our convertible debt.
-The Promissory Note also carries a fixed interest rate.
 We seek to ensure the safety and preservation of our invested principal by limiting default risk, market risk and reinvestment risk.
 We do not have any material foreign currency obligations or other derivative financial instruments.